Cystic Fibrosis

 • Seek support from family and friends.
 Let your loved ones know how you feel and what they can do to help you relieve stress and anxiety.

 • Talk to a professional counselor.
-If you have depression or anxiety, medicines or other treatments can improve your quality of life.
+If you have depression or anxiety, therapy, medicines, or other treatments can improve your quality of life.

 Know your options with advanced disease

-While the quality of life and survival of individuals with cystic fibrosis continue to improve, the disease can still cause life-threatening complications.
+Quality of life and survival of individuals with cystic fibrosis continue to improve.
+However, the disease can still cause life-threatening complications.
 Long-term inflammation can damage lung tissue and eventually lead to respiratory failure.
-Advanced cystic lung disease remains common and is the most frequent cause of death for people with the condition.
+Advanced cystic lung disease remains the most common cause of death for people with the condition.

 Getting the right care for advanced disease means planning ahead.
 Think about what matters to you and learn about your treatment options from your healthcare provider.
 Include your trusted caregivers in regular discussions about your preferences and plans.